octo-technology/OpenTezos/docs/explorer/available-tezos-indexers.md

 **Pros**
 - made by the Tezos core team
-- same data structures as Tezos node
+- same data structures as a Tezos node

 **Cons**
 - ETL only, no API server